Skip to main content

 The ‘included’ habitat information has been created from multiple data sources:

-- habitat land has been identified through existing habitat layers as identified by published maps on ‘DataMapWales’
+• habitat land from existing habitat layers as identified by published maps on ‘DataMapWales’

 Habitat classifications